BirdeeHub/lze/README.md

 > Why does the readme still say it is a dead simple library?

 The core of `lze` is simply a read-only table.
+You queue up a plugin, a handler loads it when you tell it to, it gets replaced with `false`.

-Handlers have 1 chance to prevent a plugin from entering, or modify it before it enters **if active for that spec**, (none of the default handlers need this) but once it has been entered, it will remain until it has been loaded via a call to `require('lze').trigger_load(name)` (or a list of names).
+Handlers have 1 chance to prevent a plugin from entering, or modify it before it enters **if active for that spec**, (none of the default handlers need this).

+Once it has been entered,
+it will remain there until it has been loaded via a call to `require('lze').trigger_load(name)` (or a list of names).

 You can only add it to the queue again
 *after* it has been loaded, and specifically allow it to be added again.

-Handlers call trigger_load by the plugin's name, and have some hooks they may define.

 Thats basically it.
 The handlers call
-`trigger_load` on some sort of event,
-`lze` loads it if its in the table, and if not, it returns the skipped ones, by default, warning if it wasnt found at all.
+`trigger_load` with some names on some sort of event, `lze` loads it if its in the table, and if not, it returns the skipped ones, by default, warning if it wasnt found at all.